enormandeau/stacks_workflow/README.md

 ### Download and install the most recent version of this workflow

-It is recommended to do this **for each new project**, as opposed to re-using the same directory for multiple projects and naming the outputs differently.
+It is recommended to download the most recent version of stacks_workflow **for each new project**, as opposed to re-using the same directory for multiple projects and naming the outputs differently.
 This is **central to `stack_workflow`'s phylosophy** of reproducibility.

 **One stacks_workflow folder should contain only one analysis**